bozboz/jam/README.md

 ### 2.2.
 Templates

-Once you've got some types you need to give them some templates.
-A template dictates what data the entity has.
-Types can have as many templates as you like.
-To add a template log in to the admin, click on "Jam" then pick a type to edit.
+Data fields for entity types are defined by adding/creating templates.
+Types can have multiple templates.
+To add a template, log in to the admin, click on "Jam" then pick a type to edit.

 When adding a template you must give it a `name` and `view` but the `listing view` and `max_uses` values are optional.
 The view field will be used in the default render method to pick what view to actually render.
 The implementation of listing_view is largely down to the requirements but its intention is that you could have multiple templates in a type that require different views in a listing.
-Once you've created a template the admin menu will acknowledge the type and display it in the the menu wherever the configured menu_builder dictates. `max_uses` allows you to limit the number of times a template may be used e.g. setting it to 1 will hide the option to create a new entity with that template after 1 is created.
+Once you've created a template the admin menu will acknowledge the type and display it in the the menu wherever the configured menu_builder dictates. `max_uses` allows you to limit the number of times a template may be used e.g. setting it to 1 will hide the option to create a new entity with that template after 1 is created (todo:example use case).

 #### 2.2.1.
 Migrating Templates